 Families should consider whether it is necessary to put in place powers of attorney that would give parents authority to handle financial and property matters as children transition to adulthood.
 Families should also consider advance directives, as they allow parents to continue to participate in decision-making related to healthcare.
-In cases where children are unable to make necessary decisions or care for themselves, parents may need to make the decision to petition for guardianship of their children as they transition to adulthood.
+For some individuals with disabilities, parents may need to make the difficult decision to petition for guardianship of their children as they transition to adulthood, in cases in which children are unable to make necessary decisions or care for themselves.
 Visit the People's Law Library at peoples-law.org for information about the guardianship process in Maryland.